olive travels: where to visit in December

 From festive UK city breaks to German Christmas markets and festivals in Tasmania's sunshine, here’s our pick of where to travel to this month.

 Want some ideas on where to go on holiday in December?
 We’ve curated our pick of destinations for a food lover’s break this winter; festive food and walks in Bath, magical Christmas markets in Germany's Black Forest and a fix of winter sun in Tasmania.
 This is just a small selection of our UK, European and global travel guides, click here for more inspiration, or check out our pick of where to visit in November and January.
-We also have the best UK culinary escapes for 2022 and Europe’s top food trips for 2022.
+We also have the best Christmas markets in the U.K., best gourmet Christmas breaks and discover the best spots for winter sun.

 December travel picks